Rachael teaches monthly Egyptian dance workshops in Didsbury Village, Manchester.

 Workshop dates: Workshops are normally on the first Sunday of the month, from 11am – 1pm (with the option to join us for lunch in a local cafe afterwards).
-The dates for the first block of workshops in Spring 2018 are:
+The dates for our Summer 2018 baladi workshop series are:

 - Sunday 3rd of June